 You must exchange your car registration number, name and address, and details of the registered keeper if different from the driver.
 We also recommend you exchange phone numbers.

 If the police are at the scene, you'll have to show them your car insurance document.
 If it's not in the car at the time, you should take it to your local police station within seven days.
 You should also take down the other driver's registration number in case they've given you a phoney name – the police can trace the owner with that information.

 If you've caused an accident without anyone else being involved, such as hitting a wall, fence or parked car, you should report the incident to the police as soon as it's safe to do so, taking all of the paperwork and information above with you.

 If there are witnesses, get their details too – at the time things may look straightforward but you could get a surprise if you don't get backup.
-What about the fool who reverses out of a space without looking and you hit them?
-They’re to blame, you think, until they tell their insurer that their car was stationary and you drove into the back of them…
+What about the fool who reverses out of a space without looking and you hit him?
+He's to blame, you think, until he tells his insurers he was stationary and you drove into the back of him…